Human Meat: 33+ Best Cannibal Movies

 Eaten Alive (1980) is an Italian exploitation film that was produced to capitalize on the Jonestown tragedy.
 (Yikes).

-Like so many other films in the cannibal canon, Eaten Alive deals with the struggles between primitive and modern societies, and as in so many other cases, the primitive society in question just happens to reside in the jungles of New Guinea.
-The plot involves a young woman who teams up with a soldier of fortune to find her missing sister, only to encounter a bizarre jungle cult led by a white man who for some reason thought it would be a smart idea to locate his congregation in the middle of a cannibal-infested jungle.
-There are endless scenes of animal torture, most of them stock footage from previous cannibal movies such as Sacrifice!, Jungle Holocaust, and Slave of the Cannibal God.
+Like so many other films in the cannibal canon this film deals with conflict between indigenous people and tourists.
+Eaten Alive follows a young woman who teams up with a mercenary to find her missing sister, only to encounter a bizarre jungle cult led by a white man.
+Warning: there are endless scenes of animal torture, most of them stock footage from previous cannibal movies such as Sacrifice!, Jungle Holocaust, and Slave of the Cannibal God.

 Cannibal Holocaust (1980)